wainwrightmark/capacitor_bindings/README.md

 ```

 Initialize your app with the questionnaire.
-Make sure the folder used is the same as your trunk output folder (e.g. `dist`)
+Make sure the "web asset directory" is the same as your trunk output folder (usually `dist`)

 ```
 npx cap init